badjelix/single-machine-scheduling/README.md

 ```bash
 python proj1.py < job.sms > solution.txt
 ```
-Use python3 (or python3.7) if your default is python2.
+Use python3 if your default is python2.

 ## Contributors